M squared: Utility

 M2 is useful because it reflects how well a collimated laser beam can be focused to a small spot, or how well a divergent laser source can be collimated.
-It is a better guide to beam quality than Gaussian appearance because there are many cases in which a beam can look Gaussian, yet have an M2 value far from unity.
+It is a better guide to beam quality than Gaussian appearance because there are cases in which a beam can look Gaussian, yet have an M2 value far from unity.
 Likewise, a beam intensity profile can appear very "un-Gaussian", yet have an M2 value close to unity.

 The quality of a beam is important for many applications.
 In fiber-optic communications beams with an M2 close to 1 are required for coupling to single-mode optical fiber.

 M2 determines how tightly a collimated beam of a given diameter can be focused: the diameter of the focal spot varies as M2, and the irradiance scales as 1/M4.
 For a given laser cavity, the output beam diameter (collimated or focused) scales as M, and the irradiance as 1/M2.
 This is very important in laser machining and laser welding, which depend on high fluence at the weld location.

 Generally, M2 increases as a laser's output power increases.
 It is difficult to obtain excellent beam quality and high average power at the same time due to thermal lensing in the laser gain medium.

-Multi-mode beam propagation
+Embedded Gaussian

 Real laser beams are often non-Gaussian, being multi-mode or mixed-mode.
-Multi-mode beam propagation is often modeled by considering a so-called "embedded" Gaussian, whose beam waist is M times smaller than that of the multimode beam.
+Multi-mode beam propagation can be modeled by considering an imaginary "embedded" Gaussian, whose beam waist is M times smaller than that of the multimode beam.
 The diameter of the multimode beam is then M times that of the embedded Gaussian beam everywhere, and the divergence is M times greater, but the wavefront curvature is the same.
 The multimode beam has M2 times the beam area but 1/M2 less beam intensity than the embedded beam.
-This holds true for any given optical system, and thus the minimum (focussed) spot size or beam waist of a multi-mode laser beam is M times the embedded Gaussian beam waist.
+This holds true for any given optical system, and thus the minimum (focussed) spot size or beam waist of a multi-mode laser beam is M times that of the embedded Gaussian beam waist.